Solo Travel in Italy

 Is Milan safe for solo female travellers?
 Yes but you may want to stay in the tourist areas and avoid the outskirts at night.
 As in any big city, just be careful of your valuables in crowded places including the train station, especially at night.

 The Italian Riviera

-The Italian Riviera is where you’ll find Cinque Terra, 5 towns in Italy which are a mecca for hikers.
+The Italian Riviera is where you’ll find Cinque Terra, 5 towns in Italy that are a mecca for hikers.
 You have to do one of the walking routes from coastal town to coastal town to really appreciate the magnificent views as you look back along the coastline.
-Monorola, the second town is less touristy, and more landscaped with a rugged coastline.
+Manarola, the second town is less touristy, and more landscaped with a rugged coastline.

 Take the train which operates every 30 minutes or so, or hike to some of the towns.
 Stop at one of the wineries in Monterosso to sample the local wine along the way.
 Part of the hike is currently closed so check here before you go.